 Using this concept as a building block, the 6MHz channels have now been replaced by 25 or 50 kHz channels that can be packed even more densely.
 Improved energy management is another change included with DOCSIS 3.1 that is perhaps a little less well known.
-Modems now utilize a sleep mode, thereby enabling intelligently timed shutoff periods for improved efficiency.
+A DOCSIS 3.1 cable modem can now utilize a sleep mode, thereby enabling intelligently timed shutoff periods for improved efficiency.

 - DOCSIS 3.1 vs Fiber

 Prior to DOCSIS 3.1, Fiber to the Home (FTTH) was the only available option for consumers seeking the highest order of data transmission speeds.
 As fiber networks continued to propagate between source and user, the install base of fiber and ultimately the elimination of coaxial cable in favor of fiber seemed like a forgone conclusion.
 DOCSIS 3.1 has brought continued viability to traditional coaxial connections to the home in an environment where high speed has become requisite.

 The overarching architecture for most of these networks is Hybrid Fiber Coax (HFC).
 This simply means fiber feeding into neighborhoods, with coax cabling continuing to provide the "last mile" between fiber node and user.
 By contrast, when FTTH is employed, the transitions from coax to fiber are no longer required.